Physician Assistant Program FAQs

 No Advanced Placement course credits are accepted for any of the PA Program prerequisite courses.

 What is the University's policy for refunding tuition or fees?

-Information on refund policies can be found in the Student Accounts section of our site, or by contacting the Student Accounts Office.
+Information on refund policies can be found in the Student Accounts section of our site.

 What degree will I receive at graduation?

 Students entering the program as a graduate student will receive a Master's of Physician Assistant Studies degree upon successful completion of the program.
 Students entering the program through the B.S./M.S. track will earn a Bachelor's of Science in Medical Studies degree at the end of the Fall I semester of the graduate portion of the program.
 B.S./M.S. students will then also receive a Master's of Physician Assistant Studies degree upon successful completion of the graduate program.

 How many seats are available in the Seton Hill University Physician Assistant program?

 Yes.
 Students can be wait-listed for one year.
 During that time, if a seat becomes available, it is offered to a student on the wait-list.